pushchris/hue-picture/README.md

 hue-picture
 ===========

-A simple script to extract colors from an image and reflect that in Philips Hue lights
+A simple node.js script to extract colors from an image and reflect that in [Philips Hue](http://www.meethue.com) lights.

-Requirements
+## Installation & Usage

+* Install ImageMagick.
+* Run: sudo node app.js